What is Proofreading? Beginner's Guide to an Essential Edit

 Why is proofreading important?

 Do you see where we’re going with this?
-A manuscript peppered with typos or grammatical errors will jolt a reader out of the narrative the book is meant to tell.
+A manuscript peppered with typos, grammatical errors, or contextual inconsistencies will jolt a reader out of the narrative the book is meant to tell.
 Instead of getting caught up in the story or thesis, they’re suddenly forced to mentally rectify the work’s mechanical mistakes.
 So proofreading is partly important because it allows your narrative to shine through uninterrupted.

 What’s more, it adds a level of professionalism that is absolutely necessary if you’re looking to get publishers or readers on your side.
 When confronted with an obviously un-proofed book, both audiences will likely assume the author couldn’t be bothered to truly invest in their work.
 And if the author didn’t seem bothered to invest, why should they?

-So whether you’re planning to seek out traditional representation for your book or to self-publish on your own, editing and proofreading is a vital part of the publishing process.
+So whether you’re planning to seek out traditional representation for your book or to publish on your own, editing and proofreading is a vital part of the publishing process.